abhilashkgeorge/WeatherApp/README.md

 # WeatherApp
 Assignment
 Accomplished Tasks :

-UI [ I was not able to match the background gradient colour  with that of the rgba vlaues provided in invision, trying to find out where I went Wrong]
+UI
+Splash Screen

-Successsfully made the API call and was able to display the results in the home UI .
-Most of my time was used up in understanding the mvvm architecture.
+Successsfully made the API call and was able to display the results in the home UI . implemented MVVM Architecture and is able to display the result from the view model directly to the view.
+Search Functionality
+Side Menu Bar

 To Do's:

 State Name.
 Since the API Doesnot provide us with the name of the state , I am working on implementing the state name using CoreLocation.

-Search Functionality

-Favourites
+Favourites and recents Functionality

 UI customisation and refinement

-Constraints and landscape support
+andscape support